vipinsun/TokenTaxonomyFramework-pub/tools/Readme.md

 - [Taxonomy Client](TaxonomyService/TaxonomyClient) is a simple command line tool that demonstrates how to interact with the Taxonomy Service to fetch the model and then apply it to any type of application for display or input.

+- [Taxonomy Printer](TaxonomyService/TTF-Printer) a console based application that can generate OpenXML Wordprocessing documents from artifacts in the repo.
+It is particularly useful for creating a presentable view of to Token Specification (template).
+It requires that the Taxonomy Service be running and accessible.

 - From your cloned copy of the repo.

 ```bash